creativewave/react-utils/README.md

 `useScrollIntoView` abstracts using `Element.scrollIntoView()` when a `scroll` event is emitted.

-By default, depending on the scroll direction, either it prevents the default event and scroll into view the next or previous element from a given collection of `HTMLElement`s, or the container element is normally scrolled by the user agent.
+Depending on the scroll direction, it prevents the native scroll event and scrolls into view the next or previous `Element` of the given collection.

-It also abstracts using `IntersectionObserver` to execute a function when an element intersects its container, ie. when it enters in or exits from its viewport.
+It also abstracts using `IntersectionObserver` to execute a `Function` when an `Element` enters in or exits from an ancestor `Element`. `IntersectionObserver` is also used to set the previous/next `Element` to scroll into view when the `Element` scrolled into view enters in its ancestor's viewport.

 `useScrollIntoView :: Configuration -> IntersectionObserverOptions -> void`

 **Configuration:**

-- `targets` (required) is a collection of `HTMLElement`s to scroll into view
+- `targets` (required) is a collection of `Element`s to scroll into view
-- `root` (default to the document/viewport) is a reference of an optional container element
+- `root` (default to the document/viewport) is a reference of an optional container `Element`
-- `beforeScroll` is an optional callback which could be used eg. to set a CSS transition classname before scrolling, or to set the element to scroll into view by returning its index value, and which receive as arguments (1) the index of the target that will be scrolled into view, (2) the current target index and (3) the scrolling direction  (`up` or `down`)
+- `beforeScroll` is an optional callback executed before scrolling, which can be used to set the `Element` to scroll into view (by returning its index value in `targets`) or eg. to set a CSS transition classname before scrolling, and receiving as arguments (1) the index of the target that will be scrolled into view, (2) the current target index and (3) the scrolling direction  (`up` or `down`)
 - `delay` (default to `200` ms) is a timeout value before scrolling
 - `wait` (default to `1000` ms) is a timeout value between two authorized scroll events
 - `mode` (default to `auto`) is the [scrolling behavior](https://drafts.csswg.org/cssom-view/#smooth-scrolling)